awhogan/CSIntel/README.md

 The first step to using this from the Command Line is to make sure you're passing your Customer ID and your Customer Key.
 There are two ways you can do this:

-    A) Pass your Customer ID and Key from the command line:
+1. Pass your Customer ID and Key from the command line:
-        $> ./CSintel.py --custid <Customer ID> --custkey <Customer Key>
+        `$> ./CSintel.py --custid <Customer ID> --custkey <Customer Key>`
-    B) Place your Customer ID and Key in a config file to be read by the script.
+2. Place your Customer ID and Key in a config file to be read by the script.
 By default the file expected is csintel.ini

-    In order to create this config file you can either write it explicitly or save the config from the command line executation.
+In order to create this config file you can either write it explicitly or save the config from the
+    command line executation.
-        $> ./CSintel.py --custid ABCD --custkey EFGH --write
+        `$> ./CSintel.py --custid ABCD --custkey EFGH --write`

 This will save Customer ID & Key to the default config file (csintel.ini).
-If you wish to specify a different file you can pass that: --write --config diffFile.ini
+If you wish to specify
+    a different file you can pass that: `--write --config diffFile.ini`

 If you want to manually write the config file it follows this layout:

         [CrowdStrikeIntelAPI]
         custid = ABCD